People Shout Their Revenge Stories From The Rooftops

 Fat Guy: ‘That will really affect the show and you know that people love this show, probably your Mother watches it and loves it too!’

 Me: ‘Maybe, but she knows how things are around here so she doesn’t really mind.
+I don’t really mind and the landlord doesn’t mind, can’t you fix it yourself?’

 The fat guy goes mad, starts stomping the ground as he turns around and leaves.

 This continues, I see the camera crew arriving from my window, they enter the apartment, knock on my door, I didn’t even answer.

-Just some loud and lewd noises ALL DAY.
+This goes for 3 days straight with the camera crew, but one day they never tried knocking on our door again.
 I think the episode was canceled due to the noise.
 The funniest part is that this renovation IS FREE.
 The only revenue gained is based on the viewership of the episodes.

 It puts a smile on my face when I know that they just wasted a budget for nothing.”